 Contains the puromycin-resistance gene expressed from the PGK promoter with the bovine growth hormone polyA site and flanked by lox P sites for easy removal.

 A plasmid containing the Cre gene expressed from the CMV promoter for universal expression.
 Obtained from Steve O'Gorman.

 A plasmid containing the flp-recombinase expressed from the CMV promoter that was manipulated to conform to the Kozak consensus sequence for higher levels of expression.
 Obtained from Francis Stewart.

 Cost: There is no charge for plasmids

-The MRF maintains a small number of Cre, GFP and LacZ-containing mice, and will distribute these to MD Anderson researchers (only) upon request.
+The MRF maintains a small number of Cre, GFP and LacZ-containing mice (some carried as frozen sperm), and will distribute these to MD Anderson researchers (only) upon request.
 To determine what mice are available, please contact Jan Parker-Thornburg.